nextthingco/chip-flasher/README.md

 repository is used for flashing/testing many CHIPs in parallel, but requires additional configuration to make it work.

 ## Installation
-(Remember if you're using a new computer (e.g. freshly flashed CHIP), to `sudo apt-get update` before you do anything.)
+(Remember if you're using a new computer (e.g. freshly flashed CHIP), to [configure wifi](http://docs.getchip.com/#connecting-c-h-i-p-to-wi-fi-with-nmcli) and then
+`sudo apt-get update`
+before you do anything.)

 `curl https://raw.githubusercontent.com/NextThingCo/CHIP-flasher/master/install.sh | sudo bash`